psfs/core/README.md

         - Admin site to manage logic models
         - Admin site to manage workflows
         - Admin site to manage web pages
+        - Admin site to manage auto generation for controllers, apis and services
     * Framework documentation
         - Self documentation for apis(swagger and postman outputs)
         - PhpDoc for all files